guard3/g3DTZ/README.md

 ### Configurations
 The **g3DTZ** solution has 4 configurations for each GAME.DTZ version, plus **Debug** and **Release**.
 ## Release

-The current release is **g3DTZ v2.0**, with extraction support for:
+The current release is **g3DTZ v2.0** which you can download [here](https://github.com/guard3/g3DTZ/raw/master/release/g3DTZ_v2.0.zip)

+This release provides extraction support for:
 - IDE files
 - IPL files
 - SFX.SDT sets *(PSP only)*